theHamsta/pystencils_autodiff/README.rst

 Usage
 -----

-Create a :class:`pystencils.AssignmentCollection` with pystencils:
+Create a `pystencils.AssignmentCollection` with pystencils:

 .. code-block:: python